lutzhamel/popsom/joss/paper.md

 # Acknowledgements

-Many thanks to the people who have contributed to this project.
-A special thanks to the following in no particular order: Benjamin Ott, Gregory Breard,  Robert Tatoian, Michael Eiger, and Vishakh Gopu.
+We would like to thank the University of Rhode Island for financial support of this project through their 'Project Completion Grants.'
+A special thanks to the following people for their contributions to the project in no particular order: Benjamin Ott, Gregory Breard,  Robert Tatoian, Michael Eiger, and Vishakh Gopu.

 # References